coltongrainger/quamash/lit.md

 date: 2018-11-20
 ---

 Intended for research, teaching, or classroom use.
 See <http://jeffe.cs.illinois.edu/pubs/copyright.html>.

+I have enabled [Hypothesis annotations](https://web.hypothes.is/) with the [via proxy](https://web.hypothes.is/help/what-is-the-via-proxy/), both [my own use](https://hypothes.is/users/coltongrainger) and for others.

 - [2018-tierny-topological-data-analysis.pdf](https://via.hypothes.is/http://quamash.net/2018-tierny-topological-data-analysis.pdf) (9.8M)
 - [2018-tang-quantum-inspired-classical-algorithm.pdf](https://via.hypothes.is/http://quamash.net/2018-tang-quantum-inspired-classical-algorithm.pdf) (760K)